ucf-sttc/navsim/README.md

 * `navsim --run_id $run_id --env $envdir/$envbin` - executes and/or trains the model
 * `navsim-benchmark $envdir/$envbin` - benchmarks the model
 * `navsim-saturate-gpu $envdir/$envbin` - Saturates the GPU
-* Replace the navsim command with your own command if you are just importing the NavSim env.
+* Replace the navsim command with your own command if you are just importing the NavSim env and have your own code in experiment directory.

 ## Setup the host to run directly
 ### Assumptions
 * Following are installed: X, nvidia drivers